Beginning of the new year is special for every country, Japan is no exception.

 If you come to Japan in November, you came in the right time to see the incredible view of Japanese fall foliage, where all the leaves color turning red and yellow.
 There are many famous spots to see the beautiful fall foliage, like Kiyomizudera at Kyoto.

 One characteristic of Japanese people is that they celebrates festivals from many different Religion.
 Chirstmas is not a exception.
 Every year children awaits for Santa Claus to give their presents.
-Also, right before Christmas is the day of Emperors Birthday.
 Enjoy your stay at Japan at this joyful season of Japan.

 Japan LP Gas Association was founded in 1963, with Japanese LPG importers and distributers.